cksystemsteaching/selfie/book.md

 Gödel, Escher, Bach by Douglas Hofstadter

 This book is mostly non-technical but still seminal work on fundamental concepts in mathematics and computer science.
 It uses formal languages and self-reference to explore how meaning is created through seemingly meaningless building blocks.
 You may want to consider this book to be the second book in your computer science library, and read it during your free time.

-Code: The Hidden Language of Computer Hardware and Software by Charles Petzold

-The book provides, similar to us, an introduction to computer science for broader audiences beyond computer science students.
-There is a strong focus on what code is in many different forms in the first half of the book followed by a machine model and higher level concepts such as programs and operating systems in the second half of the book.
-This is quite different from our focus on the basic principles of computer science in general and our approach of integration through the selfie system in particular but nevertheless a valuable resource.

-But How Do It Know? - The Basic Principles of Computers for Everyone by J. Clark Scott

-The book provides, again similar to us, an introduction to computer science for broader audiences beyond computer science students.
-There is a strong focus on how a computer works in the first three quarters of the book followed by a much shorter treatment of higher level concepts such as programs and operating systems in the last quarter of the book.
-This is again quite different from our focus on elementary computer science and selfie as integrating concept but an interesting read nevertheless.

-The Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken

-The book provides, again similar to us, an introduction to computer science for broader audiences beyond computer science students.
-The idea is to show how a computer is essentially built from scratch including the software stack running on top of the machine.
-This is again quite different from our approach but nevertheless provides an important alternative perspective.

 ## Information